okasag/samplefit/README.md

 `samplefit` is a Python library for the assessment of sample fit in econometric models.
-In particular, `samplefit` implements the Sample Fit Reliability (SFR) algorithm, a re-sampling procedure to estimate the reliability of data and check the sensitivity of results.
-To that end, SFR is a computational approach with three aspects: *Scoring*, to estimate a point-wise reliability score for every observation in a sample based on the expected estimation loss over sub-samples; *Annealing*, to test the sensitivity of results to the sequential removal of unreliable data points; and *Fitting*, to estimate a weighted regression that adjusts for the reliability of the data.
+In particular, `samplefit` implements the Sample Fit Reliability (SFR) algorithm, a re-sampling procedure to estimate the reliability of the data, check the sensitivity of the results, and improve the robustness of the analysis.
+To that end, SFR is a computational approach with three aspects:
+*Scoring*, to estimate a reliability score for every observation in a sample based on the expected estimation loss over sub-samples; *Annealing*, to test the sensitivity of results to the sequential removal of unreliable data; and *Fitting*, to estimate a weighted regression that adjusts for the reliability of the sample.

 Detailed documentation of the `samplefit` library is available [here](https://okasag.github.io/samplefit/).

+Paper describing the SFR algorithm is available [here](https://arxiv.org/pdf/2209.06631.pdf).

 ## Installation